The Transformation Of Barbra Streisand

 In 1963, Barbra Streisand married actor Elliott Gould.
 The red-hot youngsters quickly became the "It" couple of the early sixties.
 Soon after, Streisand found something else to love — a huge TV deal.
 In 1964, she "signed a $5 million, 10-year contract with CBS," according to Jewish Women's Archive.
 The singer and actor began to craft what would become her first TV special called "My Name is Barbra."
 And Streisand allegedly had full control over the creative process.
 "You can imagine how nervous that made the network," Streisand said a few of her choices scared CBS "when they learned that there would be no major guest stars, not even any minor ones — just me and a bunch of great songs and some wonderful musicians."

 The special featured Streisand singing alone with only a backing chorus and dancers for certain parts.
-In 2018, Streisand posted a video clip from the special on her Twitter account.
+In 2018, Streisand posted a video clip from the special on her X, the platform formerly known as Twitter, account.
 The young woman is dressed in a skirt with pigtails, and singing her song "I'm Five" in a playground stage set.
 The show was a huge success for Streisand.
 And the special "won five Emmys and a Peabody Award."
 As a result, CBS gave Streisand two additional specials to continue to show off her wide variety of talents.

-Barbra Streisand went from stage theater into movie theaters
+Streisand went from stage theater to movie theaters

 As Barbra Streisand's recognition increased as a talented singer and stage actor, she set her sights on Hollywood.
 At the time, even a rising star like Streisand had a difficult time breaking into the film industry.
 In the 1960s, Judy Garland spoke with Streisand on the downfalls of being a woman in Hollywood.
 "Don't let them do to you what they did to me," Garland supposedly told the young singer, The New York Times reported.